 On That Note

-You might be thinking that picking out a pair of chinos is a simple task, but it’s actually not.
-Nobody is the same shape and Dickies understands that – slimmer fits for some men, wider legs for others.
-That said each pair of Dickies comes with quality assurance and almost 100 years of successful manufacturing.
+You might be thinking that picking out a pair of chinos is a simple task, but it’s sometimes very much not.
+Nobody has the same shape and Dickies understand that – slimmer fits for some men, wider legs for others.
+That said each pair of Dickies comes with quality assurance and almost 100 years of successful manufacturing behind them.
 So with all the tips and details above you’ll be able to pick out the Dickies chino that works for you.